Aboudia

-Abdoulaye Diarrassouba, also known as Aboudia, is an American-Ivorian contemporary artist based in Brooklyn, New York, and who works from his studios in Abidjan and New York City.
-He was born on October 21, 1983 in Côte d'Ivoire, and graduated from the School of Applied Arts in Bingerville in 2003.
+Abdoulaye Diarrassouba, also known as Aboudia, is an Ivorian contemporary artist based in Brooklyn, New York, and who works from his studios in Abidjan and New York City.

+Biography

+He was born on October 21, 1983, in Côte d'Ivoire, and graduated from the School of Applied Arts in Bingerville in 2003.
 In 2005, he graduated from the Institut des Arts in Abidjan.
 He first reached an international audience during the siege of Abidjan in 2011, when the conflict came close to his studio.
 Some of his works has been exhibited in Basel, Miami, New York, Singapore, and Art Central in Hong Kong.
 He has also done various solo shows with galleries in New York, London, Barcelona, Copenhagen and more.
 In 2012, he collaborated with Ivorian artist Frédéric Bruly Bouabré on producing a unique series of paintings exhibited in Abidjan.
 In 2017 Abdoulaye collaborated with British internationally acclaimed painter Christian Furr, producing works between New York, London and Abidjan.